Odyno/OdynoDataBus/README.md

 Odyno DataBus
 ============
 Odyno DataBus is a J2SE DataBus component, OSGi R4 compliant, for the management of a logical databus.
-The Odyno DataBus is a subsystem that transfers Java-Object between components inside a computer, or between computers.
+The Odyno DataBus is a subsystem that transfers Java-Object among components inside a computer, or among computers.
 I have implemented the publish-subscribe pattern with the possibility to filter by types or by aspect of types.
-Here is a short list of features supported by the Odyno DataBus:
+Here it is a short list of features supported by the Odyno DataBus:
 * Odyno DataBus - API    : The API of Odyno DataBus library.
 * Odyno DataBus - Memory : Light and easy implementation of the "OdynoDatabus-API" to be used in projects involving a single JavaVM
 * Odyno DataBus - Net    : Clustered and distributed implementation of OdynoDataBase, for multiple and distributed Java VM.